Prepurchase inspection: why, when, and how

 The inspection is usually requested by those purchasing the property.
 This means they are responsible for paying the costs.

-The cost of the inspection may vary according to the type of building, its size, age, etc. You should allow $500 to $600 for the inspection of a single-family residence.
-Not a very large sum, considering all the trouble this inspection can save you!
+The cost of the inspection may vary according to the type of building, its size, age, etc. It is a worthwhile investment, considering all the trouble this inspection can save you!

 What should be done with the findings of the inspection report?